JayWood/the-seo-framework/readme.txt

 **For developers - About the new functions:**
 /
-* TODO In order to maintain a stable future, all dynamic generation output that depends on a setting are put in functions.
+* TODO In order to maintain a stable future, most dynamic generation output that depends on a setting are put in functions.
 * TODO This also counts for filters.
-To prevent and fix miscalculations.
+To prevent and fix miscalculations through Javascript and other means.

 **For developers - Performance, improved:**